Be a leader who inspires

 Right Environment

 Different organisations and different jobs require and attract different types of personalities.
-We as people are all different, with different expectations, needs and aspirations.
-While some people need order and structure to function well, others are more creative and scattered and thus need freedom to work at their best.
-A good leader understands and respects those differences and creates an environment that is nurturing for all types of people – providing structure and guidance to some, and giving freedom and space to others.
+We as people are all different, with different expectations, needs, and aspirations.
+Some people need order and structure to function well.
+Others are more creative and scattered, requiring freedom to work at their best.